sriharshith-2006/sriharshith-2006/README.md

 ## 🏏 IPL Match Winner & Live Win Prediction

-An end-to-end Machine Learning system built around IPL match data, combining a **pre-match winner predictor** with a **live win-probability engine** that updates as the second innings unfolds.
-The pipeline starts with cleaning historical match and ball-by-ball data, then engineers features like venue advantage, toss impact, head-to-head record, current run rate, required run rate, and wickets-in-hand.
-These features feed into trained classification models whose outputs are served through a FastAPI backend and visualized on an interactive Streamlit dashboard, with the whole stack containerized using Docker for consistent, portable deployment.
+End-to-end ML system that predicts the **pre-match winner** and a **live win probability** during the second innings.
+Uses engineered features like venue, toss, run rate, and wickets-in-hand, served via FastAPI and visualized on a Streamlit dashboard, containerized with Docker.

 - 🏆 Match Winner Prediction
 - 📈 Live Win Probability Prediction